top of page

 • Greet your pet using Fear Free techniques

-• Follow the care plan in your portal
+• Follow your care plan

 • Administer medications if needed